Atlas975/Notes/DistributedSystems/Fault_tolerence.md

 - **N-Version Design:** design a system in multiple different ways, reduces the likelihood that all versions will be vulnerable to the same class of error
 - **Checkpointing / operation logs:** regularly saving the state of a system to enable recovery from recent checkpoints in case of a failure.
 ## Message ordering
 - Message ordering is critical in distributed systems to ensure consistency and reliability, especially when using replication for fault tolerance.
-Strict message ordering comes with high complexity
 - This refers to the order at which messages arrive at the application layer.
 The [[Group_communication|group communication]] middleware can optionally buffer and re-order messages
+- Depending on the ordering scheme more or less flexibility can be given as to how replicas receive new messages, strict message ordering comes with high complexity

 ![[Pasted image 20240512172235.png|200|200]]

 ### Message ordering schemes
 - **No ordering:** messages are processed as they arrive, regardless of their order.
 With stateful systems this is challenging to reorder due to needing synced [[Time_keeping|timestamps]]
 - **FIFO:** messages from the same sender are processed in the order they were sent.
 This gives partial ordering and can easily be handled by logical timestamps / sequence numbers

 ![[Pasted image 20240512173605.png|200|200]]
 - **Causal ordering:** Messages are processed according to causal (happens-before) relationships (if it exists), irrespective of their send order.
 Offers partial ordering
 - **Total ordering:** all messages are processed in the same strict order by all processes.
-This requires distributed consensus by all processes for a ordering scheme (needs a central leader)
+This requires distributed consensus by all processes for a ordering scheme (needs a central leader).
+Leaders typically multicast new messages via FIFO ordering

 ![[Pasted image 20240512173914.png|350|350]]

-### Consensus Algorithms
+## Consensus Algorithms

-Consensus is necessary when multiple nodes must agree on a single data value or a sequence of events in a distributed system.
+- Consensus is necessary when multiple nodes must agree on a single data value or a sequence of events in a distributed system.
 Key consensus algorithms include:

-- **Paxos:** A protocol that ensures consensus even in the presence of failures.
+	- [[Paxos]]: A protocol that ensures consensus even in the presence of failures.
-- **Raft:** Similar to Paxos but designed to be more understandable and easier to implement correctly.
+	- [[RAFT]]: A more understandable and easier to implement version of Paxos

-### Practical Implications

-The choice of message ordering and consensus algorithm can significantly impact the performance, reliability, and scalability of distributed systems.
-Systems must balance the need for strict ordering and consensus with the potential overhead introduced by these protocols.

-### Conclusion

-Understanding message ordering and consensus algorithms is essential for designing robust fault-tolerant systems.
-These concepts help ensure that distributed systems can continue to function correctly even in the presence of node failures or network issues.
+- Note that consensus isn't guaranteed if the majority of nodes fails.
+However, most consensus algorithms are guarantee to avoid situations where 2+ values are agreed on at the same time